jordanwl/Token-Top-Up-Processor/README.md

 After running the script, you can find the results in `output/output.txt`.
 This file will contain:
 - A list of companies and their users
 - Token top-up information for each user
-- Email status for users (whether an email would be sent or not)
+- Email status for users
 - Total amount of top-ups for each company

 ## Running Tests